 When I arrived in Tirana in April, I needed to catch a bus down to Saranda.
 There were about 15 men asking where I was going.
 When I yelled Saranda they all look worried and as I looked up, the bus was pulling onto the highway.
 All of them started yelling at the bus driver to stop, some even stood in front of the bus, one man picked up my (huge and heavy) bag and another waved me to come hop on.

 Another time when I was catching the overnight bus from Athens to Albania I sat next to an Albanian lady who insisted on feeding me.
 She pulled out toasted sandwiches from her bag and even though I said no thank you, she grabbed my hand and insisted I eat it.
 Then at around 1 am, we had a stop near the border.
 She noticed that I was running low on water so she went into the shop and bought me a new one.
 How sweet is that?!

-Instances like these happen nearly every day and it’s a big part why I love it here so much.
-Not only that, but as a digital nomad this is an affordable place to base myself and it’s not part of the Schengen zone and also I can stay here for 3 months at a time.
+Instances like these happen nearly every day and it’s a big part why I love living in Albania so much.
+Not only that, but as a digital nomad this is an affordable place to base myself and it’s not part of the Schengen zone.
+I can stay here for 3 months at a time.
 When I decided to move to Albania, I went to my local Saranda police office to apply for Albanian residency and stay longer.
 If you’re from the US you can technically stay here for up to a year!